 THE INTERNET OF THINGS GETS MORE DANGEROUS

-This incident with the Nest camera makes parents long for simpler times, such as in December of 2015, when they only needed to worry about pictures and data saved on children’s toys that were breached by a toymaker.
+This incident with the Ring camera makes parents long for simpler times, such as in December of 2015, when they only needed to worry about pictures and data saved on children’s toys that were breached by a toymaker.

 LEGISLATION ADDRESSES THE DANGERS RELATED TO THE INTERNET OF THINGS

-While the CCPA deadline was important, California lawmakers imposed another deadline on January 1, 2020, that requires a manufacturer of a connected device, such as the Nest camera, to take steps that would make IoT devices collect and safely store data.
+While the CCPA deadline was important, California lawmakers imposed another deadline on January 1, 2020, that requires a manufacturer of a connected device, such as the Ring camera, to take steps that would make IoT devices collect and safely store data.
 Specifically, the “Security of Connected Devices” law may provide a model for other state and federal laws as IoT devices become more ingrained in our lives.
 And, while the law may contain several significant holes and only applies to manufacturers, it provides a decent first step in regulating this new technology with the following:

 - First, the new law states that “Manufacturer” “means the person who manufactures, or contracts with another person to manufacture on the person’s behalf, connected devices that are sold or offered for sale in California.
 For the purposes of this subdivision, a contract with another person to manufacture on the person’s behalf does not include a contract only to purchase a connected device, or only to purchase and brand a connected device.”
 This definition will have an immediate impact to the extent this will create more security outside of California as manufacturers bring all devices in compliance with California’s laws rather than lose access to the California market.
 Therefore, while this law is limited to California, we can expect all IoT devices in all states will get more secure.